Economy of Sumer: Trade and resources

 Trade was important in Sumerian society as Mesopotamia lacked essential materials such as stone, metals, and wood.
-Wool, lapiz lazuli, gold, copper and iron were all very important resources in Mesopotamia.
-Mesopotamia also traded with Arabia for incense and exotic products.
+Wool, lapis lazuli, gold, copper and iron were all very important resources in Mesopotamia.
+Mesopotamia also traded with areas in Arabia for incense and exotic products.
 Sumer may have had copper and stone sourced from places as far as Oman.
-Resins from Frankincense and Myrrh trees were likely imported to Sumerian Cities from cities in southern Oman, most notably Ubar, was a trade center for these resins and many of the trade routes from the Dhofar region run through Magan-Sumer Territories.
+Resins from Frankincense and Myrrh trees were likely imported to Sumerian cities from cities in southern Oman, most notably Ubar, was a trade center for these resins and many of the trade routes from the Dhofar region run through Magan-Sumer Territories.
 The Sumerians would have prized these resins as they could be used for many purposes, from ritual to medical reasons, resin was highly prized.
 Iran was the primary source of most wood, stone, and metal for Mesopotamia.
 Although the most prized wood, cedar, came from Lebanon.
 Dilmun provided copper, carnelian, beads, and lapis lazuli to Sumer.
 Carnelian was also supplied by the Indus River Valley Civilization, who also had a large textile trade with Sumer.
 Gudea supposedly imported translucent Carnelian from the Indus River Valley Civilization.
 In Ur, Kish, and Babylon seals from the Indus River Valley have been found.
 Aratta supplied gold and lapis lazuli.
 Failaka Island, Tarout Island, and Uzbekistan supplied chlorite to Mesopotamia.
 Sogdia supplied lapis lazuli.
-Su-land and Mardaman supplied gold to Sumer.
+An area called Su-land and another area known as Mardaman supplied gold to Sumer.
 Su-land was most likely in Iran while Mardaman was in Turkey.
 Areas around the Kokcha river supplied lapis lazuli and Tin came from places east of the Iranian plateau.
 Many Sumerian resources came from mountains.
 Carnelian came from the Alborz mountain and Mt Meluhha.
 Lapis Lazuli came from Mt.
 Dapara, Badakhshan, and Alvand.
 Hahhum, Mt.
 Bahtar, and Meluḫḫa could have supplied gold to Mesopotamia.
 Agriculture was another very important part of the Mesopotamian economy.
 The agricultural trade extended to Anatolia and Iran.
 Sheep, pig, cattle herding as well as cereal were important parts of Sumerian agriculture.
 It also depended on maintenance of irrigation canals.
 A centralized organization was established to manage agriculture.

 Property

 Most tablets from Sumer dating back to before Sargon are records of temple logistics.
 However, many tablets show citizens buying and selling land and property.
-One tablet found in Lagash documents the sale of land to the king.
-Implying that the king could not confiscate property.
+One tablet found in Lagash documents the sale of land to the king, implying that the king could not confiscate property.
 Other tablets indicate that even poorer citizens owned fish ponds, gardens, and houses.
 Most of the land was owned by the nobility.
 Nobles owned large estates where most of the land was purchased from poorer citizens.
 It is possible the temple dominated the land and the economy.
 The temples did own land that could not be bought, sold, or alienated.
 There were three types of temple property.
 Nigenna property was property reserved for the maintenance of the temple.
 Kurra land was land dedicated to the people working for the temple.
 Urulal land was land given to others in exchange for other land.